-The Clerks or their offices review e-petitions to ensure they comply with Standing and Sessional Orders, which are the rules of the houses.
+The Clerks or their offices review e-petitions to ensure they comply with Standing and Sessional Orders, which are the rules of the Legislative Council.

 Once approved, the e-petition will go live on the website and you will be notified via email.